imshashank/supermat/README.md

 ## Conclusion

 Our initial findings suggest significant untapped potential in this area.
-This research represents just the beginning of our exploration.
+This framework represents just the beginning of our work.
 We aim to demonstrate that preserving language structure in AI systems yields better results than traditional chunking methods used in RAG systems.
 Rather than discarding these structures due to complexity, we advocate for deeper investigation into how they can be preserved and leveraged effectively.